1,000+ Opportunities

 Explore All ETP Client Successes Special thanks to our partner Wisconsin Economic Development Corporation (WEDC) for grant funds that make ETP possible.
 Entrepreneurial How-To Series Watch our How-To video series on your own schedule to get key questions answered!

-Based on current listing details, eligibility includes: Small business owners and entrepreneurs in Wisconsin who enroll in and complete the 8-10 week ETP course at a participating UW campus; must meet attendance and business plan completion requirements.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Small business owners and entrepreneurs in Wisconsin who enroll in and complete the 8-10 week ETP course at a participating UW campus; must meet attendance and business plan completion requirements.
+Confirm the full requirements in the official notice before applying.